CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 -   **Integrate your CI/CD pipeline** into your existing workflow for smoother operations.

 > "We configure your CI/CD pipeline directly in your preferred platform, whether it's GitHub Actions, GitLab CI, or others.
-We don't host CI/CD or charge you to maintain it." – Capgo [\[1\]](https://capgo.app/)
+We don't host CI/CD or charge you to maintain it." – CodePushGo [\[1\]](https://capgo.app/)

-For enterprise-level needs, Capgo supports integration with major CI/CD systems.
+For enterprise-level needs, CodePushGo supports integration with major CI/CD systems.
 Their platform has been successfully used in 750 production apps, managing over 23.5 million updates to date [\[1\]](https://capgo.app/).

 Here are some performance benchmarks [\[1\]](https://capgo.app/):